Glacier Colony, Montana

 Glacier Colony is a Hutterite community and census-designated place (CDP) in Glacier County, Montana, United States.
 It is in the northeastern part of the county, 18 mi by road north-northeast of Cut Bank and 21 mi west-southwest of Sunburst.

 Glacier Colony was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+The area school district is Cut Bank Public Schools, with its components being Cut Bank Elementary School District and Cut Bank High School District.